GTTM: Goin Thru the Motions

-GTTM: Goin Thru the Motions is the fourth mixtape by American rapper and singer PnB Rock.
+GTTM: Goin Thru the Motions is the fourth mixtape by American rapper PnB Rock.
 It was released on January 13, 2017, by Empire Distribution and Atlantic Records.
 Originally marketed as the rapper's debut studio album, Rock later announced that his official debut studio album is the upcoming Catch These Vibes project, presumably meaning that GTTM: Going Thru the Motions is truly a mixtape.

 The mixtape features guest appearances from Wiz Khalifa, YFN Lucci, A Boogie wit da Hoodie, Quavo and Ty Dolla Sign, while the production was handled by Donut, DP Beats, J Gramm, Maaly Raw, Murda Beatz, Needlz, Reefa, 12Keyz and Scott Storch, among others.
 The album was supported by three singles: "Selfish", "Playa No More" and "New Day".

 Singles

 The mixtapes's lead single, "Selfish", was released on June 23, 2016.
 The song was produced by Donut and Needlz.

 The mixtapes's second single, "Playa No More", was released on December 2, 2016.
 The song features guest appearances from American rappers A Boogie wit da Hoodie and Quavo.

 The mixtape's third single, "New Day", was released on December 16, 2016.